 - Washers.
 They fear contamination and will always be cleaning nearly everything around them.

 - Checkers.
 They are associating everything with danger.
-For example, they will keep on checking if the door is locked, gas, or oven turned off, etc.
+For example, they will keep on checking if the door is locked, the gas or oven turned off, etc.

 - Doubters.
-They are also referred to as sinners because they are afraid of something terrible happening because they failed to follow some instructions.
+They are also referred to as sinners as they are afraid of something terrible happening because they failed to follow some instructions.

 - Arrangers: Another name for them is the counters due to their obsession to order.
 These people have superstitious beliefs on some numbers, arrangements, or even colours.

 - Hoarders.
 They fear something terrible will happen if they get rid of some stuff.
 They will store things that they no longer need.
 Depression or posttraumatic stress disorder (PTSD) could also be causing such tendencies.

 How to manage signs and symptoms of OCD

 - What triggers you?
 Identify your triggers.
 It could be thoughts or being in a particular situation.
 Keep track of these triggers to help you anticipate the next urge for easy management.

 - Learn to offer resistance.
 The more you resist the OCD compulsions, the easier it is to avoid them.
 You can choose to expose yourself then initiate a response prevention action.